F1 Score vs ROC AUC vs Accuracy vs PR AUC: Which Evaluation Metric Should You Choose?

 In this blog post, you’ve learned about a few common metrics used for evaluating binary classification models.

-We’ve discussed how they are defined, how to interpret and calculate them and when should you consider using them.
+We’ve discussed how they are defined, how to interpret and calculate them, and when you should consider using them.

-With all this knowledge you have the equipment to choose a good evaluation metric for your next binary classification problem!
+With all this knowledge, you have the equipment to choose a good evaluation metric for your next binary classification problem!

-- logging function that logs all the metrics, performance charts and metric by threshold charts described in this post
+To make things a little bit easier, I have prepared a logging function that logs all the metrics, performance charts, and metrics by threshold charts described in this post.

 Logging function